-Limudim (“Studies”) is IKAR’S educational program for Pre-K though 7th graders, designed to connect our children to Judaism and the world through a stimulating, interactive and inspiring Jewish learning experience.
+Limudim (“Studies”) is IKAR’S educational program for Pre-K through 7th graders, designed to connect our children to Judaism and the world through a stimulating, interactive and inspiring Jewish learning experience.

 - Meet Our Teachers

 Limudim registration is now open to IKAR members!
 Register here.

 Limudim aims to instill within our students a deep love of and connection to their Jewish heritage and Jewish life.
-Our goal is to educate them about their Jewish tradition, inspire them to pursue a life-long commitment to Jewish life and Jewish values, and encourage them to actively seek justice and righteousness in the world.
+Our goal is to inspire our younger IKAR members to pursue a life-long commitment to Jewish learning, life and values, work toward greater justice and righteousness in the world.

 Limudim provides experiential and hands-on educational approaches to teach our students about Jewish practice, history, liturgy, and culture, through creative and artistic methods that engage them in deep, meaningful, and fun learning.

 Knowing Judaism, Experiencing Judaism, Living Judaism.

 Experiential education is a core principle of our teaching and learning.

 We believe that when teaching kids, there is definitely a need for a basic core curriculum that will provide students with a common Jewish knowledge.
 However, children learn best when they are able to experience the material on their own in a hands-on way and relate it to their own daily lives, and utilize and explore their own natural skills, talents, and areas of interest.